Emphysematous urinary tract infections

-Issues related to emphysematous UTIs will be reviewed here.
 Diabetes mellitus is a major risk factor for these infections and is also associated with an increased risk of asymptomatic bacteriuria and certain symptomatic UTIs such as cystitis, renal and perinephric abscess, and Candida infections [1-3].
+These issues are discussed elsewhere.
 (See "Asymptomatic bacteriuria in patients with diabetes mellitus" and "Acute uncomplicated cystitis and pyelonephritis in women" and "Renal and perinephric abscess" and "Candida infections of the bladder and kidneys" and "Susceptibility to infections in persons with diabetes mellitus" and "Acute complicated cystitis and pyelonephritis".)

 The pathogenesis of emphysematous UTIs is poorly understood.
 Elevated tissue glucose levels in diabetic patients may provide a more favorable microenvironment for gas-forming microbes.
 However, bacterial gas production does not fully explain the pathologic and clinical manifestations of emphysematous UTIs [4,5].